-We are closely monitoring the ongoing military conflict between Russia and Ukraine, and the ongoing hostilities in Israel and the Gaza Strip.
-Although we do not directly source any material products or supplies from Russia, Ukraine, Israel or the Gaza Strip, our customers in Europe and the Middle East could be impacted by extended conflicts or an escalation of these conflicts into neighboring countries.
+We are closely monitoring the ongoing military conflict between Russia and Ukraine, and the ongoing hostilities in Israel, Lebanon, and the Gaza Strip and other locations in the Middle East.
+Although we do not directly source any material products or supplies from Russia, Ukraine, Israel, Lebanon or the Gaza Strip, our customers in Europe and the Middle East could be impacted by extended conflicts or an escalation of these conflicts into neighboring countries.